 - Vietnam – 1

-On the map above you can see two dots marking the territory of Astrill in China, yet these local servers are not in the list – those are the VIP dedicated servers you can order from Astrill (more that later).
+On the map above you can see two dots marking the territory of Astrill in China, yet these local servers are not on the list – those are the VIP dedicated servers you can order from Astrill (more that later).

 Astrill VPN servers on the US West Coast

-There are chances you will get the best speed using US West coast servers – Astrill has over 60 of them.
+There are chances you will get the best speed using US West coast servers – Astrill has more than 60 of these.
 And the best ones to choose are those conveniently named “China optimized”.
 The free Android version gives us 1, while the paid one gives 3.

 As always, you should test which server works best for you, as it can also depend on the date and time, and most importantly – on the takedown target chosen by the Great Firewall guardsmen on that day.

 Astrill VPN protocols that work in China

 While the servers and your ISP are the two main factors determining connection speed and stability, protocols are also important, especially when it comes to China.
-Astrill VPN offers a big protocol selection for desktop users – OpenVPN, StealthVPN, OpenWeb, L2TP/IPSec, IKEv2/IPsec, SSTP, and PPTP.
+Astrill VPN offers a wide protocol selection for desktop users – OpenVPN, StealthVPN, OpenWeb, L2TP/IPSec, IKEv2/IPsec, SSTP, and PPTP.

 There have been multiple reports about China using Deep Packet Inspection (DPI) to block OpenVPN traffic.
 Astrill VPN has the aforementioned StealthVPN protocol, which allows bypassing DPI.

 Android users have OpenWeb as the default protocol, but it’s suited only for browsing.
 That’s probably the reason why Astrill doesn’t offer browser extensions for Chrome, Firefox, or Safari.
-So while OpenWeb works quite well in China (though its security has not been tested that well compared to OpenVPN), it’s not suitable for torrents and any other non-browser activities.
+So while OpenWeb works reasonably well in China (though its security has not been tested that well compared to OpenVPN), it’s not suitable for torrents and any other non-browser activities.
 Luckily, StealthVPN is also available on Android.
 Speaking of this OS, you should be aware that a DNS leak has been reported in Android version awhile ago, but our test hasn’t found anything.